burner/semver/semver.md

 1. Once a versioned package has been released, the contents of that version MUST NOT be modified.
 Any modifications MUST be released as a new version.

-1. Major version zero (0.y.z) is for initial development.
-Anything MAY change at any time.
-The public API SHOULD NOT be considered stable.
+1. Major version zero (1.0.0) is for initial development

 1. Version 1.0.0 defines the public API.
 The way in which the version number is incremented after this release is dependent on this public API and how it